 Abarim Publications' online Biblical Greek Dictionary

-The familiar preposition προ (pro) means before (hence words like prophet and proactive), and is not to be confused with προς (pros), which describes a motion towards (hence words like proselyte and prosody).
+The familiar preposition προ (pro) means before (hence English words like prophet and proactive), and is not to be confused with προς (pros), which describes a motion toward (hence English words like proselyte and prosody).
 It's cognate with the Latin prefix prae (as in the name Praetorium).

 Our preposition is used in spatial and temporal sense, taking on the meanings of "in front of" and "earlier", and is as such the opposite of μετα (meta), meaning in the middle.
 It may also be used to describe pre-eminence in rank, status, power, virtue, etcetera (most gracefully: προ παντον, pro panton, before everything, or above all — 1 Peter 4:8).

-In an unbound state our particle occurs 47 times in the New Testament, see full concordance, but the list of compounds that contain our preposition is enormous, but the true derivations of προ (pro) are:
+In an unbound state our particle occurs 47 times in the New Testament, see full concordance, but the list of compounds that contain our preposition is enormous.
+The true derivations of προ (pro) are:

-- The adverb πρωι (proi), meaning early [in the morning] (Matthew 16:3, John 20:1).
+- The adverb πρωι (proi), meaning early [in the morning].
 The gospel of Mark uses this word as metonym for the morning watch (Mark 13:5).
 It is used 10 times, see full concordance, and from this word derive:

 - The noun πρωιος (proios), denoting the early morning.
 This noun occurs 4 times; see full concordance.

 - The adjective πρωιμος (proimos), meaning early.
 This word occurs in James 5:7 only, where it does not refer to an early time of day but in the year.

 - The adjective πρωινος (proinos), meaning early morning.
 This word is used only of the morning star (Revelation 2:28 and 22:16), see our article on the name Lucifer.